Learning Task-Agnostic Motifs to Capture the Continuous Nature of Animal Behavior: Experiments

-In this section, we apply our method to a dataset of free-moving mouse behaviors to extract motor skills and analyze pose dynamics, specifically how complex pose sequences are dynamically composed of underlying motor primitives.
-The dataset \cite{weinreb2024keypoint} contains the keypoint coordinates of eight mouse body parts, including four points along the spine, the head, the nose, and both ears.
-Each dimension of the state corresponds to either $x$ or $y$ coordinate of a body part.
-The action at each timestep is defined as the velocity of the state, computed as $a_t = (s_{t+1} - s_t)/\delta t$.
-We set the time interval to $\delta t = 1$ ($1/30s$ in the original dataset).
-We formulate the data using a continuous MDP.
+\paragraph{Dataset and model setup.} To verify MCD's generalizability, we apply our method to a continuous dataset of free-moving mouse behaviors~\citep{weinreb2024keypoint}.
+The state corresponds to the $x,y$ coordinate of eight body parts, including the head, nose, both ears, and four spine nodes.
+The action is defined as the body part velocity, $a_t = (s_{t+1} - s_t)/\delta t$.
+We set the time interval to $\delta t = 1$ ($1/30s$ in the real world).
+Studying this dataset allows us to ask whether free-moving behaviors, which consist of mixtures of grooming, locomotion, and postural adjustments, can be combined through a compact set of motifs.

-As outlined in Sec.~\ref{sec:continuous_version}, we parameterize the transition function as $P(s'|s,a) \propto q(s') \exp\left(\psi(s,a)^\top \nu(s')\right)$, and use NCE to learn the feature functions $\psi(s,a)$ and $\nu(s')$.
-We then apply a transformation function $f$ and again use NCE to learn the skill representation $\phi(s,a) = f(\psi(s,a))$ and the time-dependent weights $u(t)$.
-To ensure temporal smoothness in the learned weights $u(t)$, we place a Gaussian random walk prior over the trajectories: $u(t) \sim \mathcal{N}(u(t-1), \sigma^2 I)$.
-We optimize $f$ and $u(t)$ using coordinate descent, updating them alternately.
-For this dataset, our focus is on understanding the learned policy structure, which reflects the dynamics of animal poses.
-Therefore, we do not perform IRL in this setting and instead concentrate on interpreting the learned skill representation $\phi$ and the temporal weights $u(t)$.
+For this continuous dataset, we use NCE to learn the motifs $\phi(s,a)$ (Sec.~\ref{sec:continuous_version}) and the time-dependent weights $u(t)$ (Sec.~\ref{sec:understanding_behavior}).
+We place a Gaussian random walk prior on $u(t)$ to ensure temporal smoothness: $u(t) \sim \mathcal{N}(u(t-1), \sigma^2 I)$.
+We optimize $f$ and $u(t)$ using coordinate descent to improve stability.
+Since here our focus is on understanding the learned motifs and animal dynamics, we do not perform IRL but focus on interpreting $\phi$ and $u(t)$.
+We find in practice that the performance grows slowly once the motif dimension exceeds $d=64$ (Appendix~\ref{app:ablation_motif_dimension}), so we choose this in practice.
+See Appendix~\ref{sec:app_keymoseq} for more training details.

-We split the full dataset into training and test trajectories in an 8:2 ratio.
-We first learn both $f$ and $u(t)$ on the training set.
-Then, given the learned $f$, we estimate $u(t)$ on the test set.
-Here, $f$ is a time-invariant model parameter shared across all time, while $u(t)$ is a time-dependent variable that must be inferred separately for each test trajectory and cannot be transferred from training.

-We compare our SKIL method with a baseline model, \textbf{Keypoint-MoSeq} \cite{weinreb2024keypoint}, a state-of-the-art behavior segmentation algorithm that partitions continuous pose trajectories into discrete behavioral syllables.
-For a fair comparison, we train Keypoint-MoSeq on the training set to learn its parameters and then use it to infer behavioral syllables, i.e., perform segmentation, on the test trajectories.